Documentation

 Expected result

-You can find the record created from the registration form.
+You can find the record created from the registration form within a few seconds.

-Click the customer name to open the customer detail page.
+Click the customer name in the table to open the detail page.

 • Name is spelled correctly.